codifice/blog/content/posts/2020-02-17-setting-up-a-rpi-cluster/index.md

 First Stage Network Sketch
 {{< / imgproc>}}

-The RPi's are working, but no kubernetes cluster and all network comms is over WIFI not a faster Ethernet backbone.
+The RPi's are working with a pull through apt cache and private docker repository, but no kubernetes cluster and all network comms is over WIFI not a faster Ethernet backbone.
 I'll be looking to address this next.